cetdac-org/cetdac-help-center/docs/en/qa/README.md

 ## How to receive ETH test coin and BCH test coin?
 Answer: After installing the BitApp Chrome extension, open the developer station and you can [get free ETH](https://developer.bitapp.net/faucet/eth) or [get free BCH](https://developer.bitapp.net/faucet/bch).

-## How to detect if the user has installed BitApp
+## How to detect if the user has installed BitApp?

 If the user installs BitApp, the developer can directly access the **window.bitapp** object